clingoram/clingoram/README.md

 ### 👋 Hi there
 I'm Mavis!!
-A back-end Engineer.
+A self-taught back-end Engineer.
 <hr>

 <!--